Skip to main content

 The default storage access tier for tiered data in Azure is the hot tier.
 The hot tier is ideal for frequently accessed data in the capacity tier.

-You can select a storage tier when you create the working environment and you can change it any time after.
-For details about changing the storage tier, see Tiering inactive data to low-cost object storage.
+You can select a storage tier when you create the working environment and you can change it any time afterwards.
+For details about changing the storage tier, refer to Tiering inactive data to low-cost object storage.

 The storage access tier for data tiering is system wide—it's not per volume.